-right-click or left arrow or left shift-key
+right-click or left arrow or

-switch to the previous image of the collection.
+left arrow or switch to the previous image of the collection. left shift-key

 Hint: To take full advantage of your screen size, put darktable into fullscreen mode by pressing F11 and hide the border-controls by pressing the B key.